Rather than fake an interview, here are a bunch of questions that I get asked a lot by readers in e-mail messages.

 I usually know where the story starts and where it ends before I start, but I don’t usually know “how” I’m going to get to the ending.
 I try to stay about five scenes ahead of where I am currently writing (this is the work I do in the evening).
 I have some scenes finished before I start the book and they just plug in at a certain point.
 I did outline the last half of Lust Lizard because I had a really tight deadline and I couldn’t afford to miss a day if I got stuck.
 Since then I’ve done more outlining, and again, more toward the end of the book than the beginning and middle.The books with historical or literary source material (Sacré Bleu, Lamb, Fool, The Serpent of Venice) there’s a lot more outlining to make sure I can stay in line with the source material.

 23) What do you do when you’re not writing?

 I go out to lunch a lot.
 I also spend a great deal of time worrying about not writing.
 I live my life in a perpetual state of panic, either that the book I’m working on will suck, or that I’ll never be able to write another book again.
 I go to the gym daily and I like to wander around the city and take pictures.
 The last few years I’ve been painting with acrylics and oils.

 24) Did you catch any flak from the Christian right for Lamb?

 Strangely enough, none at all.
 I think everyone was expecting some condemnation, but it turns out that the opposite is true.
 I get scores of letters from Christians who loved Lamb, and who even say it strengthened their faith.
-As of summer 2006, Lamb was even being taught in three seminaries that I know of, so I guess it must have resonated with the right people, and the people who would have condemned it seemed to have had good enough judgment not to read it.
+Now, Lamb is being taught in a number of seminaries of different denominations, so I guess it must have resonated with the right people, and the people who would have condemned it seemed to have had good enough judgment not to read it.